hmmbob/HomeAssistantConfig/Readme.md

 * Google Chromecast in my bedroom TV

 ### Weather sensor
 In the summer of 2020 my oldest (10) and I decided to build a small weather sensor.
-As the standard building instructions were using some ugly housing options, we decided to go with a small bird house to put the sensors in.
+As the [standard building instructions were using some ugly housing options](https://sensor.community/en/sensors/airrohr/), we decided to go with a small bird house to put the sensors in.
 I made a short write-up on what we did at Tweakblogs, also explaining how we use Home Assistant to push the weather data to the APIs of Luftdaten/Sensor.Community and OpenSenseMap: https://hmmbob.tweakblogs.net/blog/18950/push-data-to-luftdaten-and-opensensemap-with-home-assistant.
+It has pictures too :)

 The weather sensor uses:
 * NodeMCU, flashed with ESPHome